Sirish Gurung: Early life

 As destined, his career as a swimmer kick-started when he won the trophy of the Youngest Swimmer at an age of 5.
-This recognition gave new confidence to Sirish.
-However, his tenacity for swimming grew stronger in 2008, when his two seniors got selected for the Beijing Olympics.
+In 2008, when two of his seniors were selected for the Beijing Olympics.
 He says, "This incident gave me an insight that swimming is not only a game but also a matter of pride.
 I instantly made up my mind to represent Nepal in the Olympics near future.
 This is how I started taking my training seriously since then."

-Nothing to surprise, his persistence hard work finally paid off when he represented Nepal in the Rio Olympics 2016 after 8 years.
+Eight years later, he represented Nepal in the Rio Olympics.

 Gurung has always been fascinated by automobiles, and his parents did not object when he expressed an interest in driving.
 He could drive a vehicle, a truck, and a bike when he was six years old.
-Learning, according to Gurung, is about having the courage to take risks.